 Online templates can make great starter contracts, with most of the usual clauses already included and ready to have your business information added and ready to be sent to the client for signatures.

-Five clauses independent business owners should have in their contracts
+Nine clauses independent business owners should have in their contracts

 Before you enter into a contract, you always want to make sure your business and client are protected.
 This is your opportunity to align on the basics, such as budget, scope of work, and timeline.
 Additionally, contract clauses allow you to protect yourself from other events or occurrences.
+The following are some common clauses you may want to use in your contracts.
+Additional clauses can always be added as needed or if your lawyer considers them necessary.

 1. Confidentiality clause